The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 - E- This patient has congestive heart failure insufficiently treated with an ACE inhibitor.
 Because of continued symptomatology, her physician adds a potassium sparing diuretic (e.g., spironolactone, eplerenone, triamterene, amiloride).
 These agents work within the late distal convoluted tubule and collecting tubule, leading to decreased sodium reabsorption and potassium excretion.
 This patient was most likely prescribed spironolactone as it has been shown to reduce mortality in heart failure with reduced ejection fraction.
 Amiloride and triamterene are more commonly co-prescribed with thiazide diuretics to maintain a normal potassium level.
 Eplerenone is rarely used as an initial agent.

 1. D- This patient is performing a high-intensity long-distance activity (half marathon) and avoiding liquid intake due to a pre-existing medical condition.
 She is likely to develop hypernatremia during exercise due to lack of liquid intake and increased water loss compared to salt.
 She is also likely to become significantly dehydrated.
 Both of these result in the release of antidiuretic hormone (ADH).
-ADH regulates plasma osmolality via the V2 receptors, inserting aquaporin channels in the principal cells of the collecting duct and distal distal convoluted tubule in order to enhance water reabsorption.
+ADH regulates plasma osmolality via the V2 receptors, inserting aquaporin channels in the principal cells of the collecting duct and distal convoluted tubule in order to enhance water reabsorption.
 It also increases the rate of urea absorption within the collecting duct in order to drive the corticomedullary gradient in favor of free water reabsorption and urine concentration.
 ADH release also leads to vasoconstriction via V1 receptors in states of hypovolemia and hypotension.
+For additional information check out MedSchool Bootcamp's video on Sodium.

 4. C- This patient presents with 2 weeks of a generalized prodromal symptom complex, including fever, exudative pharyngitis, tachycardia, hypotension, diffuse lymphadenopathy, anemia, leukopenia, and thrombocytopenia in the absence of definitive lab testing.
 This symptom complex is consistent with a diagnosis of primary HIV infection, which commonly presents with a mononucleosis-like syndrome (e.g., fever, fatigue, myalgia, headache, generalized lymphadenopathy, oropharyngeal symptoms).
 (A) This is unlikely to be EBV as a heterophile antibody test was negative.
 (B) Patients with gonococcal pharyngitis are likely to present with sore throat, pharyngeal exudates, and cervical lymphadenitis consistent with localized infection.
 Diffuse lymphadenopathy is less likely.
 (D) Lymphogranuloma venereum (LGV) is caused by serotypes L1-L3 of Chlamydia trachomatis.
 It is most common in tropical countries, with increasing incidence in men who have sexual contact with men.
 Primary infection results in the formation of small, painless genital ulcerations that heal spontaneously.
 This is following by painful inguinal adenopathy with abscess formation and systemic toxicity.
 (E) Streptococcal pharyngitis is unlikely to cause cytopenias to this degree and is likely to resolve spontaneously in 2-5 days even if untreated.